shadiakiki1986/docker-node-git-rest-api/README.md

 When the issue is resolved, I can modify the workdir path in index.js and the one in the dockerfile

-# trigger automatic build
+# Automatic build
+The repository [shadiakiki1986/node-git-rest-api](https://github.com/shadiakiki1986/node-git-rest-api/) triggers a webhook to docker hub to trigger building this docker image automatically

-Upon updates to `node-git-rest-api`, just update the version in package.json to the latest `node-git-rest-api` version, commit, and push.
+Otherwise, just update the version in package.json to the latest `node-git-rest-api` version, commit, and push.
 This will trigger an automatic build on docker hub.